RealGoodi/fullstack/CourseMaterial/assignments/assignment1/Assignment-1.md

 ### Steps
 Here is what you will need to do to complete the assignment:

-1. (If you haven’t already) Create a GitHub.com account and a repository that you will use for this class.
+1. (If you haven't already) Create a GitHub.com account and a repository that you will use for this class.
-2. (If you haven’t already) Follow the Development Setup Video (beginning of Module 1) instructions on how to create a repository and set it up such that you can host and view your finished web pages on GitHub Pages, i.e., GitHub.io domain name.
+2. (If you haven't already) Follow the Development Setup Video (beginning of Module 1) instructions on how to create a repository and set it up such that you can host and view your finished web pages on GitHub Pages, i.e., GitHub.io domain name.
 You will need to provide that URL for your peer review.
 3. Create a folder in your repository that will serve as a container folder for your solution to this assignment.
 You can call it whatever you want.
 For example, `module1-solution` or `mod1_solution`, etc.
   * You can do this by 'cloning' your repository with `git clone https://www.github.com/your_repo_url` to your local machine, creating `module1-solution` folder in the root of the repository directory along with a README.txt inside of the `module1-solution` directory.
 Then, you would do `git add .`, followed by `git commit -m 'New folder'`, followed by `git push` to upload the new folder with the README.txt to the GitHub repository.
 4. HTML/CSS for the assignment